- Up to 1 hour per day

 - Eye screening scheme (BVA/KC/ISDS)

-- DNA test - DE (find a list of clear or carrier dogs)
+- DNA test - DE (find a list of tested dogs)

 Important health schemes and tests

 We strongly recommend that all breeders, both assured breeders (ABs) and non ABs, use the following (or equivalent) schemes, tests and advice.

 - Bitches under 2 years not to produce a litter

 - Bitches not to produce more than one litter in a 12-month period

 - Dogs under 2 years not to be used at stud

 - Risk test (DNA based) - DM (find a lists of tested dogs)